rebecavalverde/help-docs/docs/en/policies/privacy.md

 copyright: true
 ---

 *This Privacy Policy applies all users.
 To view all our policies, check out the [index](/help/en/policies).
-This is the current version of these terms, dated 24 May 2018.*
+This is the current version of these terms, dated 14 Sep 2018.*

 ## 1. Flat approach to privacy